 Often, clinical trials compare a new treatment with a standard one so that doctors can learn which is more effective.
 Women with breast cancer who are interested in taking part in a clinical trial should talk to their doctor.

 The U.S. National Institutes of Health, through its National Library of Medicine and other Institutes, maintains a database of clinical trials at ClinicalTrials.gov.
-Click here to see a list of the current clinical trials on breast cancer.
-A separate window will open.
-Click the "x" in the upper right hand corner of the "Clinical Trials" window to return here.
+See a list of the current clinical trials on breast cancer.